Cost of Living in Manchester 2026: Monthly Expenses Breakdown

 housing utilities transport costs

-Looking at Manchester through a student or family lens, what really matters is how housing, utilities and transport stack up against your income and lifestyle.
-You’ll find student cost of living generally runs £800–£1,200 monthly.
-Rent drives most of this: private one-bed city‑centre flats cost about £700–£1,200, while shared accommodation drops to £300–£600, so sharing cuts rent markedly.
-Utilities for a one‑bed add roughly £100–£150; internet £25–£40 and mobile plans £10–£40 further affect monthly expenses.
-Public transport passes are typically £60–£80 per month; single tickets about £2, so commuting costs matter if you travel daily.
+Student cost of living generally runs £800–£1,200 monthly.
+Rent drives most of this: private one-bed city-centre flats cost about £700–£1,200, while shared accommodation drops to £300–£600, so sharing cuts rent markedly.
+Utilities for a one-bed add roughly £100–£150; internet £25–£40 and mobile plans £10–£40 further affect monthly expenses.
+Public transport passes are typically £80–£90 per month; single tickets about £2, so commuting costs matter if you travel daily.
+(University of Manchester’s cost-of-living guide)

-Families should budget higher for space but can apply the same tradeoffs—outer neighbourhoods reduce rent versus central convenience.
+Families should budget higher for space but can apply the same trade-offs — outer neighbourhoods reduce rent versus central convenience.
 You can lower totals by cooking at home, choosing shared accommodation when practical, and using student discounts and season tickets.
 Base your plan on realistic rent plus utilities and transport to keep the budget balanced.

 Frequently Asked Questions